rmorshea/talks/idom/what-is-idom/README.md

 <!--

+A cool side effect
+of similarity

 When you learn how to write a app with IDOM

 while not exactly the same

-If you choose to learn Javascript much of what you learned with IDOM can be directly applied to writing them in React
+If you choose to learn Javascript much of what you learned with IDOM can be directly applied writing apps with React in JS

  -->